Wattasid dynasty

 The Wattasid dynasty (الوطاسيون, al-waṭṭāsīyūn) was a ruling dynasty of Morocco.
 Like the Marinid dynasty, its rulers were of Zenata Berber descent.
 The two families were related, and the Marinids recruited many viziers from the Wattasids.
-These viziers eventually assumed the powers of the Sultans, seizing control of the Marinid dynasty's realm when the last Marinid, Abu Muhammad Abd al-Haqq, who had massacred many of the Wattasids in 1459, was murdered during a popular revolt in Fez in 1465.
+These viziers gradually assumed many of the powers of the sultans.
+In 1458 or 1459, Abd al-Haqq II reasserted direct Marinid authority and suppressed the Wattasid family, reportedly killing many of its members.
+In 1465, Abd al-Haqq was killed during a revolt in Fez, after which the Wattasids eventually established control over the former Marinid realm.

 Abu Abd Allah al-Sheikh Muhammad ibn Yahya was the first Sultan of the Wattasid Dynasty.
 He controlled only the northern part of Morocco, the south being divided into several principalities.
 The Wattasids were finally supplanted in 1554, after the Battle of Tadla, by the Saadi dynasty princes of Tagmadert who had ruled all of southern Morocco since 1511.

 Overview

 Morocco endured a prolonged multifaceted crisis in the 15th and early 16th centuries brought about by economic, political, social and cultural issues.
 Population growth remained stagnant and traditional commerce with the far south was cut off as the Portuguese occupied all seaports.
 At the same time, the towns were impoverished, and intellectual life was on the decline.